ffiirree/QHotkey/README.md

 ## Documentation

-The documentation is available as release and on [github pages](https://skycoder42.github.io/QHotkey/).

 The documentation was created using [doxygen](http://www.doxygen.org).
 It includes an HTML-documentation and Qt-Help files that can be included into QtCreator (QtAssistant) to show F1-Help (See [Adding External Documentation](https://doc.qt.io/qtcreator/creator-help.html#adding-external-documentation) for more details).

 ## Technical

-### Requirements

-- `C++ 17`
-- `CMake 3.16`
-- Explicit support is only given down to the latest Qt LTS, but may work with earlier versions, too
-- At least the QtGui-Module (a QGuiApplication).
-Hotkeys on console based applications are not supported (By the operating systems).
-You can however create a gui application without any visible window.

 ### Known Limitations